bifurcation/semver/draft-claise-semver.md

 Whenever an Internet-Draft is generated from the repository, the corresponding commit in the repository should be tagged with the full name and version of the Internet-Draft.
-This enables the evolution of the draft to easily be tied back to the evolution of the repository.
+Additionally, a reference to the repository (e.g., a URL) should exist in the text of the resulting Internet-Draft.
+These steps enable the evolution of the draft to easily be tied back to the evolution of the repository.

 # Example history